 Most people experience pressure, stress and anxiety when it comes to exams.
 Whilst a certain amount of pressure is good for us and helps us to perform well, it is important to keep some balance and perspective.

-Read through the Revision & Exams study guide and organise your revision time.
-Planning ahead will mean you can keep to a sensible schedule.
+To help organise your revision time, read through the Exams and Revision study guide in the Academic Skills Hub on Brightspace - planning ahead will mean you can keep to a sensible schedule.
 Check your assessment details via Brightspace to ensure that you know exactly when they are taking place.
 Don't feel you have to spend every waking hour studying, revising well means revising wisely and balancing work with exercise and relaxation.
+The library run Revision and Preparation for Exams workshops throughout the year - these are very interactive with lots of opportunities to ask questions - or you can access a pre-recorded session on the website.
 We've also put together some tips and techniques below to help you to prepare for your exams.

 Recognise the symptoms of stress